newst4rt/Lyrify/README.md

   python3 main.py stream
   ```

-- ***Interactive*** : *Display the lyric in just one row with dynamic refreshment.*
+- ***Interactive*** : *Show the lyrics in one line and refresh them dynamically.*
   ```bash
   python3 main.py interactive
   ```

 ### Status Handler

-Lyrify uses predefined status codes to report the user if something goes wrong.
+Predefined status codes are appearing if something goes wrong.
 This feature make it easy to detect and handle issues during runtime.
 Codes and their description can be found [here](docs/status_codes.md).

 ## Options